Self-Billowing Flagpole

 Credit where credit is due.

-After conceiving and designing the self-billowing flagpole above, a patent search turned up US Patent 7,017,510 issued to Baskaran Nair, which shared one element of mine.
-However, the Nair flagpole causes the flag to blow in the direction when installed, for example North.
-In my version, because of the spinners, the flag blows in the direction of the prevailing wind, assisted by the fan.
+After conceiving and designing the self-billowing flagpole above, a patent search turned up US Patent 7,017,510 issued to Baskaran Nair, but which causes the flag to blow in a fixed direction, for example North.
+(In my version, the spinners allow the flag to turn and blow in the direction of the prevailing wind.)

 HinesLab